espnet/espnet_model_zoo/README.md

 ## Update your model

-If your model has some troubles, please modify the record at Zenodo directly or reupload a file using `espnet_zenodo_upload`.
+If your model has some troubles, please modify the record at Zenodo directly or reupload a correct file using `espnet_zenodo_upload` as another record.